 Call for Abstract

-27th Global Dentists and Pediatric Dentistry Annual Meeting, will be organized around the theme “Trends and Innovations in Dental and Oral Health”
+29th Global Dentists and Pediatric Dentistry Annual meeting, will be organized around the theme “Exploring the Possibilities in Shaping the Future of Dental and Oral Health”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Dental pharmacology is the study of drugs used to treat conditions of the mouth.
 Some of these drugs include antibiotics, analgesics, anti-inflammatory medicine and anti-Periodontitis agents.
 Dental pharmacology studies the results of medication and their use for preventive, diagnostic and therapy.
 Assessment of the advantages and potential risks of drug administration and abuse, drug interactions and individual variability to drug response are also areas significantly relevant in clinical settings.